 Used Mitsubishi Outlander PHEV buying guide

-Even so, you can expect an easy 50mpg if you’re able to charge it regularly, and even more if most of your journeys are less than its all-electric range, which depending on the age of the model is officially rated at between 28 and 33 miles.
+Expect to see around 50mpg with ease if you can charge the Mitsubishi regularly, and even more if most of your journeys are within its electric range.
+Depending on the age of the car you're looking at, this will officially be between 28 and 33 miles.

-The Mk3 Mitsubishi Outlander was launched in 2013 as a diesel, and the PHEV – Plug-in Hybrid Electric Vehicle – went on sale a year later, making it the first plug-in hybrid SUV to be offered to British buyers.
+The Mk3 Mitsubishi Outlander was launched in 2013 as a diesel, and the PHEV (Plug-In Hybrid Electric Vehicle) version went on sale a year later, making it the first plug-in hybrid SUV to be offered to UK buyers.

-At first, it was available in GX3h and GX4h trims, while a GX5h version followed in 2015, a few months before a facelift which gave it a far more modern look.
-New GX4hs and GX5hs models and a special edition Juro model came between 2016 and 2017 as part of a wider set of revisions.
+At first, it was available in GX3h and GX4h trim levels, while a GX5h version followed in 2015, a few months before a facelift that gave it a far more modern look.
+New GX4hs and GX5hs models and a special-edition Juro came between 2016 and 2017 as part of a wider set of revisions.

-Other changes included revised suspension for an improved ride, a sport mode and more modern styling.
+Still, 141mpg and emissions of just 46g/km is still impressive.
+Other changes introduced in June 2018 included revised suspension for an improved ride, a sport mode and more modern styling.

-With so many revisions over a fairly short period, knowing what you’re actually getting can be slightly tricky.
-But all models are well equipped – even the earliest GX3h trim come with 18in alloy wheels, a speed limiter, electric folding mirrors, dual-zone climate control and keyless entry.
+With so many revisions over a fairly short period of time, knowing what you’re actually getting with any one Outlander PHEV can be slightly tricky.
+But all models are well equipped – even the earliest GX3h trim came with 18-inch alloy wheels, a speed limiter, power-folding mirrors, dual-zone climate control and keyless entry.

-Post-2017 offer the best balance of cost and ability, with significantly improved looks, the EV Priority mode and improved rapid charging, which shaved five minutes off its charging time, with it taking 25 minutes to reach 80%.
+Post-2017 cars offer the best balance of cost and ability, with significantly improved looks, the EV Priority mode and better rapid charging, which shaved five minutes off the replenishment time; an 80% charge can now be done in 25 minutes.

 High-spec Juro models are also worth hunting out.
 Post-2017 models offered Apple CarPlay and Android Auto, hill hold and the Mitsubishi PHEV app, which allows you to pre-heat the interior.

-The Mitsubishi Outlander PHEV has relatively few rivals on the used car market, particularly at this price.
-The MINI Countryman Plug-In is perhaps the closest rival, but is much smaller, and quite a lot more expensive – not helped because it's also a far newer car.
+The Outlander PHEV has relatively few rivals on the used-car market, particularly at this price.
+The MINI Countryman plug-in hybrid is perhaps its closest rival, but is much smaller and quite a lot more expensive, as it's a more recent model.

-The same is true of the smaller Kia Niro, although a plug-in hybrid version launched in 2017.
-At the time of writing, there are only a handful of these to buy used.
+The same is true of the Kia Niro, a plug-in hybrid version of which was launched in 2017.
+There aren't as many of these available on the used market as their are Outlanders.

-The Lexus RX is similarly-sized, but offers a far more upmarket look and feel, but unlike the Outlander, is a regular ‘self-charging’ hybrid, so has an all-electric range of a few miles.
-The Toyota C-HR is a stylish alternative, although these looks come at the expense of practicality and also isn’t offered as a plug-in hybrid.
+The Lexus RX is a similar size to the Mitsubishi, but offers a far more upmarket look and feel.
+Unlike the Outlander, it's a "self-charging" hybrid, so only has very limited pure-electric range.
+The Toyota C-HR is a stylish alternative, although its looks come at the expense of practicality and it's not available as a plug-in hybrid, either.

-If you can stretch to it, the Volvo XC60 T8 is probably the most talented all round of the bunch, but its upmarket nature and high list price means it’s our priciest option here on the used market.
+If you can stretch to it, the Volvo XC60 T8 is probably the most talented all-rounder of the PHEV SUV pack, but its upmarket nature and high list price means it’s also the priciest option on the used market.

 What to look for

-Economy: Mitsubishi might claim the Outlander PHEV is capable of up to 166mpg, depending on model, but few will ever seen such figures.
-Reports of 50-65mpg aren’t uncommon though, and are still impressive.
+Economy: Mitsubishi claims the Outlander PHEV is capable of up to 166mpg, depending on model, but few will ever see such figures.
+But reports of 50-65mpg aren’t uncommon and still impressive.

-Battery: A frequent concern of the used electric, hybrid and plug-in hybrid car buyer is the longevity and cost of battery replacement.
-The Outlander PHEV has an eight-year/100,000 mile warranty to cover any unforeseen circumstances.
-Like all electric cars, the Outlander PHEV’s range is governed by how much you use equipment like air-conditioning.
+Battery: A frequent concern for the used electric, hybrid and plug-in hybrid car buyer is the longevity and cost of battery replacement.
+The Outlander PHEV has an eight-year/100,000-mile warranty to cover any unforeseen circumstances.
+Like all electric cars, the Outlander's range is governed by how much you use equipment like air-conditioning.

-Seats: While the diesel Outlander has seven seats – albeit cramped ones in the rear – the PHEV has just five, due to the location of the batteries.
+Seats: While the diesel Outlander has seven seats – albeit with a pretty cramped third row – the PHEV has just five, due to the location of the batteries.

 Gearbox: Like many hybrids and plug-in hybrids, the Outlander PHEV has a CVT automatic gearbox.
 These have a tendency to rev hard as the car accelerates and produce a slurring sound.
-Try before you buy, as they’re not to all tastes.
+Try before you buy, as they’re not to everyone's taste.

 Ride comfort: Despite its high-riding stance, the Outlander PHEV doesn’t ride over bumps particularly smoothly.
 Again, take a test drive over some poor road surfaces to see if it’s still the car for you.

-The official fuel economy and emissions vary slightly, but are all in the 140-166mpg range and less than 50g/km.
-The variation in the fuel economy figures are rather irrelevant as you’ll rarely – if ever – come close.
-Plenty of drivers report fuel economy in the 50-65mpg range, which is still excellent.
+Official fuel economy and emissions figures for the Mitsubishi vary slightly over the years, but all manage 140-166mpg and emit less than 50g/km of CO2.
+The variation in fuel-economy figures is rather irrelevant as you’ll rarely – if ever – come close to them.
+Plenty of Outlander PHEV drivers report economy in the 50-65mpg range, which is still excellent.

 While that also impacts your actual CO2 emissions at the tailpipe, the official ratings of between 41 and 46g/km still stand.
-That means you’ll not pay any road tax on cars registered before April 2017.
-Those registered after this date cost £140 a year (unless options have pushed the original list price over £40,000, in which case you’ll pay £450 a year the first five years the car is taxed).
+That means you won't pay any road tax on an Outlander PHEV registered before April 2017.
+Those registered after this date cost £135 a year.

 The Mitsubishi Outlander PHEV has been the subject of surprisingly few recalls.
-Just under 1,100 were recalled in 2015 affecting cars built between 21st July and 12th September due to a possible fuel leak.
+Just under 1,100 were recalled in 2015, affecting cars built between 21 July and 12 September that year, due to a possible fuel leak.